 Final Thoughts

 Culinary herbs are some of the most rewarding plants to grow — and they deliver flavor, savings, and satisfaction season after season.
+Personally, I have a lot of herbs that I keep inside my house in pots.
+I used to use store-bought herbs and struggled with the issue that they weren’t fresh enough so I started to grow my own.

 With the right seed selection and a bit of care, you can build an herb garden that: